kartikey2807/CNNs-MNIST-Assignments-1RT720/README.md

 # Convolution Neural Nets on MNIST dataset
 **Problem**
-* Classification
-* MNIST dataset
+* Classification on the MNIST dataset
-* Using DNNs and CNNs
+* Using NNs and CNNs
 ---

 Applied the following **models**